 These symptoms may sometime accompany the pain.
-In some women, dysmenorrhea is severe enough to interfere with everyday activities, and reduce quality of life, with absence from school or work.
+In some women, dysmenorrhea is severe enough to interfere with everyday activities, and reduce the quality of life, with absence from school or work.

-Menstrual cramps causing primary dysmennorrhea are likely to be related to the presence of myometrium hyper contractility and arteriolar vasoconstriction, that is by the muscles of the uterus contracting too much and a decrease in the blood supply to the uterus.
+Menstrual cramps causing primary dysmenorrhea are likely to be related to the presence of myometrium hypercontractility and arteriolar vasoconstriction, that is by the muscles of the uterus contracting too much and a decrease in the blood supply to the uterus.
 The levels of prostaglandin, a natural hormone produced by cells in the uterine lining, increases in the second half of the menstrual cycle, and in turn induce an inflammatory response.
 This causes the uterus to contract more strongly and more often than usual, resulting in pain.

 It is estimated that as many as 50% of women may suffer from primary dysmenorrhea, where no physical cause can be found, and the pain is due to severe menstrual cramps.

 In primary dysmenorrhea, medications that reduce the amount of prostaglandins made by the body and lessen their effects, are used in an attempt to make menstrual cramps less severe.
 These include certain pain relievers, called nonsteroidal anti-inflammatory drugs (NSAIDs).
-They however have certain potential adverse effects and are contraindicated in women with:
+They, however, have certain potential adverse effects and are contraindicated in women with:

 Also, hormonal birth-control pills and other hormonal preparations are used for the same effect.

-The efficacy of conventional treatments such as NSAIDs is considerable, however the failure rate is still often 20-25%.
+The efficacy of conventional treatments such as NSAIDs is considerable, however, the failure rate is still often 20-25%.
 Many consumers are now seeking alternatives to conventional medicine and research into the menstrual cycle suggests that nutritional intake and metabolism may play an important role in the cause and treatment of menstrual disorders.

 Herbal and dietary therapies number among the more popular complementary medicines.
 Vitamin B1 or magnesium supplements may be helpful, but research is yet ongoing to prove them as effective treatments for dysmenorrhea.
 Other alternative therapy methods include herbal preparations, transcutaneous nerve stimulation, acupuncture, and heat therapy.
-Regular exercise and abstaining from alcohol and tobacco, has also been shown to be somewhat helpful in relieving dysmenorrhea.
+Regular exercise and abstaining from alcohol and tobacco has also been shown to be somewhat helpful in relieving dysmenorrhea.